Local wellposedness for the free boundary incompressible Euler equations with interfaces that exhibit cusps and corners of nonconstant angle: Introduction

 To make this precise, it is convenient to start by explaining the problems that one must overcome to prove a local wellposedness result for interfaces with sharp crests or low-regularity cusps.
 A first issue is to understand what scales of weighted Sobolev spaces can provide a good functional framework for this problem (and, actually, if such weighted Sobolev spaces exist at all, which is not obvious a priori).
 Once a choice of weighted spaces has been made, one must construct an energy adapted to these spaces and show that one can close the energy estimates.
 This presents two major difficulties.
 On the one hand, the non-smooth weights appearing in the energy become more and more singular as one integrates by parts in the various integrals that appear in the estimates, so there is no way to close the estimates without a number of highly nontrivial cancellations.
 On the other hand, the Rayleigh--Taylor condition fails at an angle point, so one can only impose a degenerate stability condition of the form $\partial_n p\leq 0$.
 To circumvent these difficulties, one needs to start from a genuinely new basic idea and carry out the rather demanding technical work necessary to implement it.

 The basic idea underlying the approach to the motion of angle crested interfaces developed in~\cite{KW,W,W2} is to map the singular interface conformally to the half-space and control the regularity of the interface through weighted norms of the conformal map.
 While the local behavior of a conformal map from a wedge to the half-space then gives a hint about the kind of weights one might use to define the energy in this case, it is far from obvious, a priori, that one can close the resulting energy estimates, and doing so is in fact a technical tour de force.
-Heuristically, the rigidity that this kind of solutions exhibit can be traced back to the concrete assumptions made on the conformal map, as discussed in~\cite[Section 2.2]{SA}.

 In contrast, the basic idea in our approach is to identify and control a class of singular solutions where the vorticity density~$\om$ and a certain number of its derivatives vanish at the singular point, at all small enough times.
 The observation behind this philosophy is that sufficiently smooth solutions to the equations do feature all these zeros under suitable symmetry assumptions.
 In order to show that these zeros exist and are preserved by the evolution for a certain class of symmetric initial data with non-$C^1$ interfaces, and to effectively use them to control the singular weights that appear in the energy estimates, we carry out our analysis directly in the water region, which is not smooth.
 The reason for which the singular interfaces appearing in this class of solutions are not rigid is therefore that we are not making any assumptions about the existence of a conformal map from the water region to the half-space for which certain weighted norms remain bounded.